 As one would suspect, after the smashing success of The Legend of Zelda, a sequel was not too far behind.
 For the follow-up, Nintendo made the bold move to creating an entirely different game.
 Unlike it’s predecessor, Zelda II is not presented entirely in a top-down, bird’s-eye view.
-The game consists of two different modes: travel mode and action mode.
+Instead, this game consists of two different modes: travel mode and action mode.
 Travel mode resembles the familiar top-down view from the previous game.
 This is what you see as Link makes his way across the vast world map.
 However, when he encounters monsters, enters a town, or enters a palace, the game switches to a side scrolling action mode.

 Difficulty: Difficult – In my opinion, this title is a bit harder than the original.
 The side scrolling battles can be a bit awkward and clunky.
 Some of the bosses are pretty tough without a specific strategy in mind.This game is extremely frustrating for my 8 year old son.

 Story: I’m impressed by the fact that this is not simply a “Ganon has returned from the dead!” scenario.
 It seems that Nintendo put a lot of thought into creating something different.
 When considering the Zelda series as a whole, you can really see that a rich storyline is beginning to develop for the world of Hyrule.

 Originality: Nintendo definitely gets marks for trying something new with this title.
 Unfortunately, I feel that their efforts fell a little flat.
 The sidescrolling play didn’t seem to fit in well, in my opinion.
 But despite missing the mark a bit, it is still pretty refreshing to see a game company not afraid to try some new things.

 Soundtrack: The music is quirky and catchy, but it doesn’t hold the same aura of mystique and epicness that original game did.